nahtanojako/100-days-of-code/log.md

 ### Day 51: January 1, 2019

 **Today's Progress**: Made a project of javascript 30.
 Practised Local storage and event delegation.

+### Day 52: January 2, 2019

+**Today's Progress**: Made a project of javascript 30.
+Practised sort function and sorted out names of the bands.